rahuljones/ai-starchessbot/rules.md

 ## Winning Conditions
 - **King Capture:** If a player’s King is in captured the game ends, with the last standing king winning the game.
-- **Draw conditions:** If the game does not end within 100 moves the game will be considered a draw.
+- **Draw conditions:** If the game does not end within 50 moves (each side) the game will be considered a draw.

 ---